-Early help assessment means providing support to a child as soon as a problem emerges (once a child has been deemed to be above threshold for safeguarding concerns and a referral to Children's Services has been made).
+An Early help assessment means providing support to a child to improves a family's resilience and outcomes and reduces the chance of problems getting worse.
 It is more effective in promoting the welfare of children than reacting later and it can also prevent concerns escalating.
 It relies on local agencies working together to identify children and families who would benefit from early help assessment of their need and provide services to address the needs of the child, with the aim of significantly improving the outcomes for the child.